Data is an integral part of business decisions.

 - NoSQL (“Not Only SQL”) is a database type that varies from relational databases in that it doesn’t separate data from its schema.
 This makes NoSQL a hot favorite for storing text that varies in length.
 NoSQL examples include CouchDB and MongoDB.

-What is the difference between structured and unstructured data?Structured vs. unstructured data can be appropriately understood by considering:
+What is the difference between structured data and unstructured data?Structured data vs. unstructured data can be appropriately understood by considering:

 - Who’ll be using the data?